-Well-structured soils, as in the image above, are usually crumbly and friable and have plenty of pore space to allow water and air movement and healthy root development.
+Well-structured soils, as in the first image shown, are usually crumbly and friable and have plenty of pore space to allow water and air movement and healthy root development.

-The image below on the right shows a poorly structured, cloddy soil, which will be difficult to work with.
+The second image shown shows a poorly structured, cloddy soil, which will be difficult to work with.
 This soil needs significant improvement to make it suitable for planting.